mireille07/UNIL_Lausanne/README.md

 ## Description :
 As described above in the project 's Title, the main goal of this Kaggle competition is to predict the difficulty level of a french text according to the The Common European Framework of Reference for Languages that describes 6 level of language : A1, A2, B1, B2, C1, C2.

-You can find more the information and rules on this link:[https://www.kaggle.com/t/2607091ee16a4341bf1e8deaeeabab2a]
+You can find all information and rules on this link:[https://www.kaggle.com/t/2607091ee16a4341bf1e8deaeeabab2a]

 ## Dataset Description